clearpath-docs/cpr-robot-customizer-sphinx-tutorials/doc/Installing.rst

     catkin_make

-5. You can now source your workspace to make use of the Generic Robot ROS package you just built.
+5. You can now source your workspace to make use of the Robot Customizer ROS package you just built.
 In terminal, run:

 .. code-block:: bash